unfoldingWord-dev/Unlocked-Bible-Notes-Info/docs/management.rst

 - **General UBN editor**: Larry

-Remark: our goal will be to have all of you, as you grow into the UBN work and if you are willing, to become potential manager-revisers for other UBN workers.
+**Remark**: our goal will be to have all of you, as you grow into the UBN work and if you are willing, to become potential manager-revisers for other UBN workers.